apprunjs/apprun-docs/docs/about.md

 The recently updated [AppRun Docs Site](https://apprun.js.org/docs) has made the code snippets in the documents runnable and editable, making the technical documentation interactive and much more fun to use.

 The site is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a beautiful and powerful tool for building technical documentation site.
-We have extended it by adding a web component built with [AppRun](https://apprun.js.org) to deliver interactive experiences.
+We extended it by adding a web component built with [AppRun](https://apprun.js.org) to deliver interactive experiences.

 In this post, I Will explain how it's made.
 Let's start with reviewing the user experience.

 ## User Experience

 Technical documents usually have code snippets.
 Often the code has syntax highlighted for easy reading.
-However, users usually can see screenshots but not live results of the code.
+However, users usually can only see screenshots but not live results of the code.
 Screenshots have limitations.
 For example, when describing how to make animation, a static screenshot is not helpful.
 We need a way to display the live code execution results.

-### See the Result
+### See the Results

 You can visit the [AppRun Docs Page](https://apprun.js.org/docs/directive/#custom-directive) to see a live animation.